RxSwiftCommunity/guides.rxswift.org/content/intro.md

 If a sequence doesn't terminate in some way, resources will be allocated permanently unless `dispose` is being called manually, automatically inside of a `disposeBag`, `takeUntil` or some other way.

-**Using dispose bags, scoped dispose or `takeUntil` operator are all robust ways of making sure resources are cleaned up and we recommend using them in production even though sequence will terminate in finite time.**
+**Using dispose bags or `takeUntil` operator is a robust way of making sure resources are cleaned up and we recommend using them in production even though sequence will terminate in finite time.**

-In case you are curious why `ErrorType` isn't generic, you can find explanation [here](DesignRationale#why-error-type-isnt-generic).
+In case you are curious why `ErrorType` isn't generic, you can find explanation [here](/intro/design-rationale/#why-error-type-isnt-generic).

 ## Disposing